kynoxis/tera-proxy/_pages/modules.md

   - repo: hackerman-caali/battle-notify
     desc: Shows text notifications on configurable in-game events.
 - header: Quality of Life
-  description: "These modules are relatively benign, and there's likely little risk to using these.
+  description: "These mods are relatively benign, and there's likely little risk to using these.
 But they *will* make your life better, probably."
   modules:
   - repo: TeraProxy/AFKer
     desc: Prevents the client from going back to character selection.